What is DVD Player?

 You're in Control

 DVD Player allows you to control your Mac DVD experience.
-You can change the viewing size, turn on Closed Captioning, turn on subtitles, pause, stop, rewind, and move forward with a few strokes of the keyboard of clicks of the mouse.
+You can change the viewing size, turn on Closed Captioning, turn on subtitles, pause, stop, rewind, and scan forward or backward with a few strokes of the keyboard or clicks of the mouse.
 You can navigate to the DVD menu, Title menu, Chapters, add bookmarks for quick access at a later time, and more.
 It's like having your own dedicated DVD Player in your Mac.

 Created: 6:27 PM on Mar 17, 2007